Permit fee is $88 whether a homeowner or contractor takes out the permit ($70 + $18 processing fee).

 Tests shall be monitored for at least 15 minutes before calling in for inspection.

-Low pressure systems are to be tested as follows: 15 pounds of pressure per square inch (psi) on a 30 psi spring gauge or 3 psi on a 6 psi diaphragm gauge.
+Low pressure systems are to have 3 psi on a 6 psi diaphragm gauge.

 If the home is occupied, we will make every effort to conduct the inspection the same business day.
 Once the homeowner/plumber has completed the testing and is sure it is holding correctly, a telephone call shall be made to the Building Inspection office at 972-205-2300 to request the inspection.